 Imagine this: you have an important client meeting tomorrow and your boss is asking for a perfect VR experience to show off your latest trillion square foot project.
-The computer can barely rotate the model on screen and you don't know how it will look in VR.
+The computer can barely rotate the model on screen and you don't know if you can view your 3D model in VR.
 What do you do?

 Have no fear!
 We are going to outline some tips and tricks to make your project run as efficiently as possible.